KenKundert/quantiphy/doc/examples.rst

 In this example *QuantiPhy* formats quantities to be embedded in text.
-To make the text as clean as possible, *QuantiPhy* is configured to use Unicode scale factors and the Unicode non-breaking space as the spacer.
+To make the text as clean as possible, *QuantiPhy* is configured to use Unicode scale factors and the Unicode narrow non-breaking space as the spacer.
 The non-breaking space prevents units from being placed on a separate line from their number, making the quantity easier to read.
+The plus and minus signs are also replaced by their Unicode forms.

 .. code-block:: python